 There are so many luxury hotels in Romania which we can’t wait to show you.
 So, without further ado, here are our favorite accommodation spots around the entire country of Romania:

 Epoque Hotel – Relais & Chateaux

-Located close to Bucharest’s commercial and theatrical districts, Hotel Epoque is a comfortable hotel inspired by Romanian architecture of the early 19th century.
+Located close to Bucharest’s commercial and theatrical districts, Hotel Epoque is a comfortable hotel inspired by Romanian architecture of the early 19th Century.
 The interiors include arched entrances and majestic columns, as well as antiques and colorful mosaics.

-Epoque hotel has different room situations to match your budget, including suites, standard hotel rooms, and small condos furnished with king-sized beds, two plasma TVs, a minibar, and office desks.
+Epoque hotel has different room situations to match your budget, including suites, standard hotel rooms, small condos furnished with king-sized beds, two plasma TVs, a minibar, and office desks.
 Additionally, some rooms offer additional amenities such as a terrace and private kitchens.